-WOBURN, MA—January 4, 2001—Covaris, Inc. announces an innovation in microarray hybridization.
+WOBURN, MA—January 4, 2001—Covaris, LLC. announces an innovation in microarray hybridization.
 The microarray industry is predicted to grow to $3 billion by 2003.
 This is a new application using Covaris’ enabling technology platform for High-Throughput biology.
 Covaris’ proprietary shock wave technology can dramatically improve the throughput speed, increase sensitivity and reduce the variability of results in all types of biochips.

 Covaris president James Laugharn said that “researchers at biotechnology, genomics and pharmaceutical companies using biochips to speed up drug delivery will find this technology indispensable for achieving the best results in the shortest timeframes.”
 Furthermore, Laugharn said, “as biochips enter the diagnostic market, the Covaris technology will be helpful in meeting the tight requirements for FDA approval of new assays.”

-Covaris, Inc. has invented a novel technique to actively control and mix fluids in microfluidic devices, such as microarrays.
+Covaris, LLC. has invented a novel technique to actively control and mix fluids in microfluidic devices, such as microarrays.
 The technology is based upon proprietary acoustic field control processes and custom instrumentation developed by the staff at Covaris.
 These processes are scalable from milliliter to microliter to nanoliter volumes.
 In addition, the processes are also adaptable to lab-on-a-chip systems.

 At present, there are three major steps in the processing of DNA microarrays: spotting, hybridizing, and scanning.
 Although there have been exciting advances in the spotting (production) and the scanning (analysis) areas, there have been few advances in the actual hybridization (reaction process).
 In fact current gene expression microarray hybridizations typically take between 16 and 20 hours.